koalagator/koalagator/README.md

 Why
 ---

-By releasing this code under a liberal MIT open source license, we hope to empower other people so they can better organize and participate in more events that support free sharing of information, open society, and involved citizenry.
+By releasing this code under a GNU Affero General Public License (AGPL), we hope to empower other people so they can better organize and participate in more events that support free sharing of information, open society, and involved citizenry.

 Installing